 Eyal Morag, has served as the Company's Chief Medical Officer ("CMO") since May 2020.
 As CMO, Dr. Morag leads the development and execution of the clinical strategy of the Company, including its current development of the SCS and LIBERTY products as well as its future pipeline.
 Dr. Morag is a member of the Company's Scientific Advisory Board since November 1, 2017.
 Dr. Morag is certified by the American Board of Radiology, and from March 2017 through May 2020 has been the Chairman of Radiology at Assuta Ashdod Medical Center, Ashdod, Israel.
 Previously, from July 2014 through March 2017, he was the senior Radiologist at URG Teleradiology LLC, the largest provider of subspecialty radiology and teleradiology services in New Jersey.
 He is a graduate of Boston University School of Medicine and completed both his Radiology residency and Fellowship in Cardiovascular & Interventional Radiology at the Beth Israel Deaconess Medical Center & Harvard Medical School.
 Following his clinical training, Dr. Morag then joined a private practice in western Massachusetts, where he served as Chief of Radiology at Holyoke Medical Center for several years.
 He has also served as the Regional Radiology Director at Mercy Health Partners Hospitals in Toledo, Ohio, and was a member of the University Radiology Group where he headed the International Investment efforts for the Ventures division.
 Dr. Morag's international experience developing and establishing radiology-related businesses includes teleradiology, interventional Radiology services, and free-standing imaging centers.
-During his fellowship, Dr. Morag co-founded InTek Technology, a medical device startup company.
-Later he founded Global Versa Radiology ("GVR"), an Israeli and U.S. based teleradiology company.
-GVR has established imaging centers in Russia and Ukraine and provided teleradiology services in countries outside the U.S. and Israel.
+During his fellowship, Dr. Morag co-founded InTechnology, a medical device startup company.
+Later he founded Global Versa Radiology ("GVR"), an Israeli and U.S. and Israel.
 Dr. Morag served as GVR's Chief Medical Officer and Vice-President.
-He continues to be involved in several startup companies ranging from
+He continues to be involved in several startup companies ranging from AI to medical devices.
+Dr. Morag is also a member of the Advisory Board of MEDX Xelerator, a medical device and digital health incubator, of which Mr. Gado

-Section 16(a) Beneficial Ownership Reporting Compliance
+Section 16(a) Reports

-Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires our executive officers, directors, and persons who own more than 10% of a registered class of our equity securities, to file with the SEC reports of ownership of our securities and changes in reported ownership.
+Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") requires our executive officers, directors, and persons who own more than 10% of a registered class of our equity securities, to file with the SEC reports of ownership of our securities and changes in reported ownership.
 Executive officers, directors and greater than 10% beneficial owners are required by SEC rules to furnish us with copies of all Section 16(a) reports they file.
-Based solely on a review of the copies of such forms furnished to us, or written representations from the reporting persons that no Form 5 was required, we believe that, during the fiscal year ended December 31, 2020, all Section 16(a) filing requirements applicable to our officers, directors and greater than 10% beneficial owners have been met, except Mr. Wenderow was delinquent on one Form 3 and on one Form 4 relating to a single transaction.
+Based solely on a review of the copies of such forms furnished to us, or written representations from the reporting persons that no Form 5 was required, we believe that, during the fiscal year ended December 31, 2021, with the exception of one untimely Form 4 (detailing a single transaction) for each of Messrs.
+Bornstein, Burell, Madden, Laxminarain and Wenderow and Ms. Stockburger, all Section 16(a) filing requirements applicable to our officers, directors and greater than 10% beneficial owners have been met.